bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from the 15/01/2020<br />

-1) Add a version of the main that align and split the result by chromosom of the header. <br />
+1) Add a version of the main that align and split the result by chromosom. <br />
+We create a SAM file by chromosom and a SAM for discordant reads and unmapped. <br />

 Rational:

 The current version of mpiBWA creates one big SAM file.
 In some cases this SAM is big of several tera bytes. <br />
 This is difficult for the sorting to deal with files that big.
 The idea with this version is to create a SAM file by chromosom. <br />
 Each chromosom's name come from the header line of the genome reference.
-This way the sam file to sort and markdup is much smaller and we need less RAM and CPU. <br />
+This way the sam file to sort and markdup is much smaller so we need less RAM and CPU by chromosom. <br />
 The extra overhead of the splitting is negligible compare with previous version.<br />
-Now we can sort individual chromosom in parallel.
-For instance the chr1 of 300X WGS is equivalent to a 23X. <br />
+Now we can sort individual chromosom in parallel, for instance the chr1 of 300X WGS is equivalent to a 30X. <br />

 Warning:

 This version is under construction.
 It has been tested in the case the fastq files are trimmed.
 Another tests are conducted.
-The sorting program has not updated to deal with chromosom independantly.<br />
+The sorting program is not updated to deal with chromosom independantly.<br />
 This is under construction too.<br />

 How to use: